 Carnival’s Private Islands

 While Carnival Cruise Line doesn’t have its own private island per se, the brand does share other Carnival Corp. private islands in the Bahamas.
 These include Holland America Line’s Half Moon Cay and Princess Cruises’ Princess Cays.
+Carnival’s own private destination, Celebration Key, is scheduled to open in July 2025.

 Half Moon Cay

 Half Moon Cay is one of the 700 islands that make up the archipelago of The Bahamas.
 This small island is located approximately 100 miles southeast of Nassau and covers 2,400 acres.
-Though, only 50 acres has been developed into an exclusive beach resort.
-The rest of the area remains as a wildlife habitat.
+Though, only 50 acres have been developed into an exclusive beach resort.
+The rest of the area remains a wildlife habitat.
+Formerly known as Little San Salvador Island, the island’s name was changed to Half Moon Cay to reflect its crescent-shaped beach.

-Like most cruise line private islands, there is also a complimentary tropical island buffet and several bars on the island.
-However, your cruise line drink package will NOT work here.
+Like most cruise line private islands, Half Moon Cay includes a tropical island buffet for lunch, with several bars around the property to complement the lunchtime offering.
+Keep in mind that your cruise line drink package will NOT work on Half Moon Cay.

 Princess Cays